aymericbeaumet/metalsmith-concat/README.md

 It is also possible to pass a string, in which case it will be used instead of `\n`.

+#### keepConcatenated
+Type: `Boolean`
+Default: `false`

+Whether to keep the files which were concatenated.
+By default they are not kept and deleted from the build (thus only keeping the newly created file at `options.output`).

 ## Changelog

+* 4.2.0
+  * Require options.output to be a non-empty string

 * 4.1.1
   * Exclude test files from CodeClimate